Overview

 Example

-Ronald, age 68 and single in 2024, had income from his pension, social security, gains from the sale of stock, and interest on some certificates of deposit.
-Because none of his income qualifies as compensation, Ronald cannot contribute to a traditional or Roth IRA for tax year 2024.
-Assuming no changes in compensation, Ronald cannot make regular contributions for future tax years either.
+Ronald, who in 2025 was age 68 and single, had income from his pension, social security, gains from the sale of stock, and interest on some certificates of deposit.
+Because none of his income qualifies as compensation, Ronald cannot contribute to a traditional or Roth IRA for tax year 2025.
+Assuming there are no changes in his compensation, Ronald will not be eligible to make a regular contribution for any future tax year either.

 Note: Under the Tax Cuts and Jobs Act of 2017, alimony received through a divorce or separation instrument executed after December 31, 2018, will not be taxable to the recipient, and therefore will not be considered compensation for purposes of making an IRA regular contribution.